-Delve into the archives of James Lovelock, one of Britain’s most important living scientists and inventors, in our new exhibition.
+Delve into the archives of James Lovelock, one of Britain’s most important living scientists and inventors.

-Among the highlights of the exhibition are Lovelock’s laboratory notebooks, drafts of his papers and equipment from the laboratory in his back garden, where some of his most important work was done.
-The exhibition also features tools used by Lovelock to build many of his inventions, including a watchmaker’s lathe and the home-made gas chromatography equipment that journeyed to the Antarctic and back and proved crucial to scientists’ current understanding of global atmospheric pollution.
+Among the highlights of the exhibition are Lovelock’s laboratory notebooks, drafts of his papers, and equipment from the laboratory in his back garden.
+You can also examine the tools used by Lovelock to build many of his inventions, including the home-made gas chromatography equipment that journeyed to the Antarctic and back.

 Visit Unlocking Lovelock to explore the life of an extraordinary man.